IBM-Watson/wex-wdc-speech-to-text/README.md

 This tutorial will walk through the creation and deployment of two components.

 1. A basic Bluemix application exposing the Watson Speech to Text service as a web service.
 2. A Watson Explorer Engine Speech to Text converter.
-This converter sends an audio file to the Bluemix application, which in turn sends the audio file to the Speech to Text service for speech recognition.
+This converter sends an audio file to the Bluemix application, which in turn sends the audio file to the Speech to Text service for speech recognition and transcription.
 The converter takes the audio transcription response text and converts it to VXML.

 ## Step-by-Step Tutorial